readonlylink/readonlylink-manual/src/02-dialog-list-item.md

   - In some languages (such as Pie), values are also expressions.
     Evaluation such languages finds an expression,
     not some other kind of thing.

+## Multiple Reminder Entries

+- [reminder] Before type theory

+  - In programming, we do *not* write types, we only write terms.

+  - In logic, we do *not* write terms, we only write types -- propositions and their inference rules.